Plan your stay abroad

 The Erasmus+ European programme offers more students mobility opportunities in Europe, studying at universities that have signed the Erasmus Charter or doing internships in public or private organisations.

-It is important to note that the programme classifies countries into 3 separate groups based on their standard of living:
+It is important to note that the programme classifies countries into 3 separate groups based on their standard of living.
+Each year, the University of Bordeaux sets monthly grant amounts for each of these three groups.

 Erasmus+ study